- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 While reference models define what should be done to optimize EGIT, maturity models assess how well it’s being done.

-COBIT 2019 incorporates maturity models that allow your organization to identify performance gaps and track improvements over time.
+COBIT 2019 uses maturity models to identify performance gaps and track improvements over time.

 - Data Management